 Important .450 Bushmaster Barrel Considerations

 First and foremost, material matters a lot here.
 Since these are niche barrels that are made for a special-purpose bullet, we’d recommend nothing but stainless steel for the barrels.
 At these relatively high prices, accept nothing but the best in materials.
+Want to learn more about AR barrels?
+Take a trip down the barrel highway with our AR barrel guide.

 The standard for .450 Bushmaster barrel twist raters is 24:1, and I would recommend that for the overall flight stability of the cartridge.
 Slower twists will sacrifice accuracy, and faster twists won’t do you any good, so this appears to be the ideal twist rate.